Thyristor/Nios-II/README.md

 # Nios-II
-Nios II Processor on a FPGA
+Nios II Processor on Altera FPGA (EP2C5T144C8)

 To be updated...